Linear interpolation

 Given the two red points, the blue line is the linear interpolant between the points, and the value y at x may be found by linear interpolation.

-In mathematics, linear interpolation is a method of curve fitting using linear polynomials to construct new data points within the range of a discrete set of known data points.
+In mathematics, linear interpolation (sometimes lerp) is a method of curve fitting using linear polynomials to construct new data points within the range of a discrete set of known data points.

 Linear interpolation between two known points

 In this geometric visualisation, the value at the green circle multiplied by the horizontal distance between the red and blue circles is equal to the sum of the value at the red circle multiplied by the horizontal distance between the green and blue circles, and the value at the blue circle multiplied by the horizontal distance between the green and red circles.